 NOAA is part of the executive branch.
-From 2017-2021, Donald Trump, a climate skeptic, was in charge of the executive branch, and he was appointing notorious climate skeptics to key EPA and scientific positions.
+From 2017 to 2021, Donald Trump, a climate skeptic, was in charge of the executive branch, and he was appointing notorious climate skeptics to key EPA and scientific positions.
 If the temperature data had been faked, Trump could have had it corrected.
 He did not.

 When the ClimateGate emails were leaked in 2009, Berkeley professor Richard Muller was enraged and declared that he did not trust climate science as a discipline, and created the Berkeley Earth project, which re-created the temperature record of the last two centuries from the raw data from scratch, and confirmed that the temperature record that the climate scientists had originally reported was accurate all along.

 Dr. Robert Giegengack, introduced as the "former chair" (What does that mean?
 Retired?) of the Department of Earth and Environmental Sciences at U Penn, who has been quoted saying stupid things throughout the movie, complained that the published temperature record did not contain the Medieval Warm Period, which was just an ignorant thing to say -- the Medieval Warm Period was not a global phenomenon, it was just in Europe, Greenland, and some of North America, and the rest of the world was not particularly warm during this time.

 They then show several famous leaders of the climate movement, making alarmist dire predictions of the Earth's temperature reaching a "tipping point" beyond which we will be unable to recover, and doom unless immediate action was taken -- and they all were saying these things many years ago, and these prophesies of doom have not been realized.